EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Haff’s gardening prize**: American Institute of the City of New York 1844, 30, cited in Lee and Hunter 2016, 4-5.
 **Haff’s proprietorship of Elm Park**: Lamb 1884, cited in Lee and Hunter 2016, 4-5.

-### 12. Williams House
+### 13. Williams House

 **Williams first individual to buy land in village**: New York City Land Conveyances 1630–1975; Rosenzweig & Blackmar 1992, 65.
 **Place of birth, occupation, and family members**: USBC 1850; NYSC 1855.
+**Ages of family members** in the annotation diverge slightly from those reported in the 1855 census and are based on more reliable sources, courtesy of his descendant Mareia Williams, including the death certificate of Jeremiah Williams, the marriage certificate of Jeremiah and Ann E[liza] Turin Williams, the death certificate of Andrew Elias Williams, and an affidavit of Ellen Ann [Williams] Butler.
 **Membership in the African Society and AME Zion Church**: Zuille 1892, 27-28; Alexander 2008, 155.
 **Residence of Ellen Williams Butler**: inferred from NYSC 1855; Sage 1856; and family relationship.
 **Williams’s letter**: Williams 1856.
 **Williams’ descendants**: CBS Sunday Morning 2022.

-### 13. Landin House and Stables
+### 14. Landin House and Stables

 **Landin family’s residence in this structure**: Sage 1856.
 **Renting to Jacksons**: inferred from NYSC 1855.
 **Attached stable and other stables in village**: Sage 1856.
 **Landin family, ages, and places of birth**: USBC 1850; NYSC 1855.
 **Baptisms and marriage of Sarah Landin to John Peterson**: All Angels’ Church 1846–1858.
 **Josiah Landin’s land purchases, rental from Zabriskie, and planting business**: Miller 2022, 188–189.
 **Landin’s possible relationship with Zabriskie** inferred by Linn from Zabriskie family wills, Ancestry.com.

+### 15. 86th Street

+**Identification of houses along 86th Street as belonging to the Williamses, Landens, and McCollins**: Sage 1856.
+**To view how 86th Street connected Yorkville, Seneca Village, and Bloomingdale**, see Dripps 1851.
+Miller (2022, 127–129) shows how the original boundaries of Yorkville included the area of Seneca Village.
+**Families who moved to Yorkville** after Seneca Village was destroyed include the McCollins, Gearys, Harrisons, and Greens, according to the 1860 Federal Census.
+Andrew Williams also purchased a home in Yorkville.
+His son, Jeremiah lived there in 1860, according to the federal census of that year, and Andrew Williams died there in 1878, according to his descendant, Mareia Williams.

-### 14. McCollin Houses
+### 16. McCollin Houses

 **McCollin ownership of properties**: New York City Land Conveyances 1630–1975; NYPTAR 1827–1840; USBC 1850; NYSC 1855; Sage 1856.
 **Date of construction**: NYPTAR 1830–1840.
 **Value in 1855**: NYSC 1855.
 **Dimensions of houses**: Sage 1856.
 **First names, ages, and occupations**: USBC 1850; NYSC 1855.
-**Elizabeth Harding McCollins’s land purchases and properties**: New York City Land Conveyances 1630–1975; Sage 1838, 1856.
+**Elizabeth Harding McCollin’s land purchases and properties**: New York City Land Conveyances 1630–1975; Sage 1838, 1856.
 **Marriage**: Methodist Marriage Register for the City of New York 1819–1837, 102.
 **Property once owned by Diana Harding**: Sage 1856.
 **Possible enslavement of Samuel Harding**: Miller 2022, 172.
 **House residents in 1855**: NYSC 1855.

+### 17. McCollin Outhouses

-Our interpretation of the small structures behind these homes as outhouses is speculation based on size and location in comparison to known privies usually located along the rear property lines, see Geismar 1993; Cantwell and Wall 2001, 242-247.
+**Our interpretation of these structures as outhouses** is speculation based on size and location in comparison to known privies, see Geismar 1993; Cantwell and Wall 2001, 242-247.
+**On chamber pots**: Noël Hume 2003.
+**Growing concerns about hygiene**: Brown 2009.
+**Nightsoil men and value of human and animal waste for fertilizer**: Geismar 1993; Baldwin 2012; and McNeur 2012.

+Note that while human waste was thought to be potentially dangerous to health because of the foul vapors, or “miasmas,” they emitted, the idea that microscopic organisms, or “germs,” within fecal matter caused disease would not be discovered until the 1870s and not widely accepted for at least a decade after that.

-### 15. Geary House
+### 18. Geary House

 **Property location and purchase date**: NYPTAR 1849; Sage 1856.
+Miller (2022, 283–284) notes that the wealthy NYC cotton merchant George G. Root commissioned a large “house, stables, sheds, icehouse, & c.” on the property (per an 1846 advertisement) in order to create a resort by the reservoir, but he declared bankruptcy and the property changed hands a few times before being purchased by the City for the use of the reservoir keeper.
+This explains the large size of the house and why it had a piazza or covered porch.
 **Piazza**: Common Council of the City of New York 1853?.
 **Geary family Bible**:Ancestry.com.
 **Roman Catholicism**: Several of the Geary children were baptized in the Roman Catholic Church in St. Patrick’s Old Cathedral and St. Peter’s, Archdiocese of New York 1831.
 **Geary family names, ages, and occupations in 1855**: NYSC 1855.
 Neighboring structures: Sage 1856.

-### 16. Croton Receiving Reservoir
+### 19. Croton Receiving Reservoir

 **Costliest public works and largest constructions**: calculated by Baics 2016, 46–48 with information from Koeppel 2000, 167–172.
 **Tourism**: Koeppel 2000, 277.
 **Drawing of reservoir**: Currier 1842.
+**That the aqueduct’s embankment was at street grade at 86th Street**: Schramke *Description of the New-York Croton Aqueduct* 1846, 49-50; Wegman 1896, 58.
 **Availability of Croton water**: Spann 1981, 120.

+### 20. 85th Street

+**Thumbnail*: Schramke *Profile of Lower Part of Croton Aqueduct* 1846.
+**For the Aqueduct’s length and dimensions**: Tower 1843, 91-93.
+**For the aqueduct’s placement 5-10 feet under 85th Street, where it connected to the Reservoir’s influent gate**: Historic American Engineering Record 1968.
+**Locations of churches, school and homes along 85th Street**: Sage 1856.

-### 17. Mathew House
+### 21. Mathew House

 **Mathew’s ownership of this property**: NYPTAR 1832–1855; Mathew 1855.
 **Property value and details about household members**: NYSC 1855.
 **African Union preacher**: Trustees of African Union Church 1855; NYCMDR 1836–1849 (oversaw burials).
 **Compensation and property improvements**: Mathew 1855, courtesy of Marie Warsh, John Reddick, and the Central Park Conservancy.
 **Landscape features**: Viele 1855.

-### 18. Garnet House
+### 22. Garnet House

 **Construction date**: NYPTAR 1837.
 **Value and information about occupants in 1855**: NYSC 1855.
 **Adjacent fields**: Viele 1855.
 **Church affiliation**: All Angels’ Church 1846–1858.
 **Garnet financial trouble and taxes paid by St. Michael’s Church member**: quitclaim to Rev. Peters, courtesy of Paul Johnson; NYPTAR 1845–1855.

-### 19. Sylvan House
+### 23. Sylvan House

 **Basement and stoops**: Sage 1856.
 **Sylvans living in this house**: Inferred by NYSC 1855 order of households and Sylvan’s ownership of this property from 1829–1840 in NYPTAR 1829–1840; Sage 1838.
 **Details about the Sylvan and Jimmerson families**: NYSC 1855.
 Birthplace in Haiti and spelling of daughter’s name “Charlot” suggests family might have been French speaking.
 **Possible immigration during Haitian Revolution**: Foreman 2016.
 **Barn**: Sage 1856.

-### 20. Dunn Shanty, Barn, and Stable
+### 24. Dunn Shanty, Barn, and Stable

 **1856 map**: Sage 1856.
 **Anchoring to bedrock**: Viele 1855.
 **Dunn family’s origins, ages, names, occupations**: USBC 1850; NYSC 1855.